Donor Program

 3. Using a known donor

 If you have a person who has offered to be a known donor he would also require a referral from his GP to make his own appointment with the same Flinders Fertility doctor as yourself to start the screening and assessment.
 Following this appointment, the donor is required to meet with our counsellor on at least two occasions to discuss the implications of sperm donation.
-Donors who have a partner will be asked to come to at least one of these meetings with their partner.
+Donors who have a partner will be asked to attend at least one of these meetings with their partner.

 You and your donor should consider reproductive carrier screening to reduce the risk of passing on genetic conditions to your child,